Funerals and Coronavirus (COVID-19) – Updated September 2021

 - In the case of Coronavirus related deaths, we may have to arrange a prompt funeral to prevent unnecessary storage and handling of the person who has died.

-- We are being encouraged to use live webcasting at our local crematoria, due to the number restriction of funeral attendees.
+- Live webcasting at our local crematoria and other venues has become incredibly popular since the start of the pandemic, and allows those who are unable to attend the funeral to still be part of the funeral service.
 We will be happy to explain to you how this works and help implement this.

 Before we collect the person who has died and to ensure we are best equipped to safely deal with your circumstance, we may ask you a series of questions related to coronavirus/COVID-19.